This is a guide covering Adobe Lightroom presets.

 Simply choose one of the presets that you have in Lightroom on the List of imported custom presets in the Presets Panel.

 A handy step-by-step guide on how to use presets is provided below.

 2. Saves Time

 Time and a steady Workflow are both key factors in ensuring one’s success in becoming a better photographer or a more professional one.

 Many professionals say that using Lightroom Presets makes their workflow faster and steadier than without it.

 A preset works like a template.
 When you have a photo that you would like a certain preset applied to, you only need to click the preset option and voila!
 You now have a preset applied to your fabulous photo.

 3. Compare Multiple Filters

-Worry not, because in Lightroom there is a feature which allows you to preview the preset!
+Worry not, because in Lightroom there is a feature that allows you to preview the preset!
 This can be found in the navigator box.